 Raised in a deeply religious Congregational home, Mary Baker questioned the Calvinist doctrine of predestination at an early age, and regularly turned to the Bible and prayer for hope and inspiration.

-George Washington Glover dies.
-Mary Glover returns to parents’ home and her first and only child, George W. Glover, is born.
+George Washington Glover dies on June 27 and Mary Glover returns to parents’ home.
+On September 12 Mary’s first and only child, George W. Glover, is born.

 Mother Abigail Ambrose Baker dies.

 John Harriman Bartlett, to whom Mary Glover is betrothed, dies.

 Father Mark Baker marries Mrs. Elizabeth Patterson Duncan.

 Abigail Tilton, Mary’s sister, offers her a home, but son George is not welcome.
 George W. Glover goes to live in North Groton, NH, with Cheney family.
 Mary writes poem “The Mother at Parting with her Child.”

 Mary Glover marries dentist and homeopath Daniel Patterson, moves to Franklin, NH.

 Pattersons move to North Groton, NH, to be near son George.

 Cheneys move to Minnesota with George W. Glover.
 Hears from George in 1861, but does not see him again until 1879.
 Mary is bedridden for most of the next 6 years.

 George W. Glover runs off to join Union Army.